-In order to perform our mathematical analysis of self-duality in $(2+1)$-dimensions, we introduce the notion of a fusion 2-category with a Tambara-Yama\-gami defect, that is a $\Z/2$-graded fusion 2-category $\mathfrak{C}=\mathfrak{C}_+\boxplus\mathfrak{C}_-$ such that $\mathfrak{C}_-=\mathbf{2Vect}$.
-As is familiar from the theory of Tambara-Yamagami 1-categories recalled above, the factor $\mathfrak{C}_-$ implements a self-dual duality, i.e.\ Morita autoequivalence, of the fusion 2-category $\mathfrak{C}_+$.
+As a first step towards our mathematical analysis of self-duality in $(2+1)$-dimensions, we study the general properties of group-graded fusion 2-categories.
+We also give many interesting examples of group-theoretical fusion 2-categories, for which we completely describe both the underlying finite semisimple 2-category and the fusion rules.
+Then, in order to specifically capture the concept of self-duality, we introduce the notion of a fusion 2-category with a Tambara-Yama\-gami defect, that is a $\Z/2$-graded fusion 2-category $\mathfrak{C}=\mathfrak{C}_+\boxplus\mathfrak{C}_-$ such that $\mathfrak{C}_-=\mathbf{2Vect}$.
+As is familiar from the theory of Tambara-Yamagami 1-categories recalled above, the factor $\mathfrak{C}_-$ implements a self-dual duality, i.e.\ a Morita autoequivalence, of the fusion 2-category $\mathfrak{C}_+$.
 In particular, $\mathfrak{C}_+$ admits a fiber 2-functor, so that such a fusion 2-category $\mathfrak{C}$ is always group-theoretical.
 We can therefore use our previous results to classify fusion 2-categories with a Tamabara-Yamagami defect using finite groups and cocycles.
 We also show that the fusion rules of the Tamabara-Yamagami defect resembles those of the duality line in Tambara-Yamagami 1-categories.

 We move on to study further the categorified version of the Tamabara-Yamagami 1-categories introduced in \cite{TY}.
 More precisely, we define a Tambara-Yamagami 2-category as a fusion 2-category with a Tamabara-Yamagami defect $\mathfrak{C}=\mathfrak{C}_+\boxplus\mathfrak{C}_-$ such that $\mathfrak{C}_+$ is $\textbf{2}\Vect_{\cG}$ for some finite 2-group $\mathcal{G}$.
-We obtain the following 2-categorical analogue of the classification results of \cite{TY}.
+In particular, the relations between the concepts that we have introduced are summarized by the following inclusions: